-Collins’s reliance upon the big bang is unfortunate as it is not only based upon philosophical naturalism (the belief that nature is all there is and that everything, including origins, can be explained by time, chance and the laws of nature), not empirical data, but it also contradicts the biblical account of creation in several ways.
-First, accepting the big bang model is to ignore what the Creator has revealed concerning how He created the universe.
+Collins’s reliance upon the big bang is unfortunate as it is not based only upon philosophical naturalism (the belief that nature is all there is and that everything, including origins, can be explained by time, chance, and the laws of nature) or on empirical data, but it also contradicts the biblical account of creation in several ways.
+First, accepting the big bang model is ignoring what the Creator has revealed concerning how He created the universe.
 The Bible clearly teaches that God created everything in heaven and earth by His word within six days (Psalm 33:6–9; Exodus 20:11).
 This is in contrast to the big bang model, which explains the universe and earth as being created over billions of years by natural processes.
-Second, in the big bang theory the stars existed for billions of years before the earth while the Bible teaches that the stars were created (not “appeared”) three days after the earth.
-Finally, the Bible also teaches that the earth was made from water and was completely covered with water (Genesis 1:2–9; 2 Peter 3:5), whereas the big bang model teaches that the earth started out as molten rock and has never been completely covered with water.
+Second, in the big bang theory, the stars existed for billions of years before the earth, but the Bible teaches that the stars were created (“appeared”) three days after the earth.
+Finally, the Bible also teaches that the earth was made from water and was completely covered with water (Genesis 1:2–9; 2 Peter 3:5), but the big bang model teaches that the earth started out as molten rock and has never been completely covered with water.

-Collins arguments for the analogical day view simply do not stand up under sound biblical exegesis of the text of Scripture.
-Hopefully Dr. Collins will change his mind concerning the days of creation since the evidence is clear that God created in six 24-hour days (Genesis 1:1–2:3; Exodus 20:11).
+Collins’s arguments for the analogical-day view simply do not stand up under sound biblical exegesis of the text of Scripture.
+Let’s pray Dr. Collins will change his mind concerning the days of creation since the evidence is clear that God created in six 24-hour days (Genesis 1:1–2:3; Exodus 20:11).

 The reviewers and editors are thanked for their input to this paper, which is also acknowledged.

-After surveying the arguments of the six evangelical scholars as to their reasons why the days of creation are not literal days of 24 hours that occurred just a few thousand years ago, it is obvious that their arguments are not primarily textual but are driven by the claims of an evolutionary view of the world’s history.
-It is interesting that most of the scholars recognize that Genesis is written as historical narrative and some even admit that the word yom in context refers to a day of 24 hours.
-However, it is unfortunate that many of the scholars caricature the young-earth position having not seriously considered the arguments and evidences presented by that position.
+After surveying the arguments of the six evangelical scholars as to their reasons why the days of creation are not literal 24-hour days that occurred just a few thousand years ago, it is obvious that their arguments are not primarily textual but are driven by the claims of an evolutionary view of the world’s history.
+It is interesting that most of the scholars recognize that Genesis is written as historical narrative, and some even admit that the word yom in context refers to a 24-hour day.
+However, it is unfortunate that many of the scholars caricature the young-earth position, having not seriously considered the arguments and evidences presented by that position.